Pacific National University: Publishing

 Publishing activity is carried out by Pacific National University Publishing House, which was established in 1993.
 It consists of three sections: editorial, computer-generated, operative printing quality.
-PNU Publishing House is modernized with printing and bookbinding equipment.

 The main purpose of PNU publishing activity is to provide scientific and educational process at the University through high-quality competitive publishing and printing products.
-PNU publishing production makes up about 10 percent of the PNU Scientific Library book fund.
-Every year the University Publishing-Library Council develops annual publications chart.
-It was established to coordinate activities of Publishing House, Scientific Library, Chairs and other PNU subdivisions.

-Annually PNU Publishing House issues 10-12 monographs; 20-30 collection of scientific works; 35–45 titles of learning aids and textbooks; 120-150 titles of instructor's manual for all types of training courses and students' self-training; 20-40 thesis abstracts; 30-40 titles of earlier issued printings (reissue), etc.
+Annually PNU Publishing House issues 10-12 monographs; 20-30 collection of scientific works; 35–45 titles of learning aids and textbooks; 120-150 titles of instructor's manual for all types of training courses and students' self-training; 20-40 thesis abstracts; 30-40 titles of earlier issued printings (reissue), etc. PNU Publishing House is a member of the Publishing-Polygraphic Association of Universities of Russia since 2006.

-A number of publications issued by PNU Publishing House were awarded at the 13th Far Eastern Fair-Exhibition "Printing House - 2009" (Vladivostok; October 2009).
-Three-volume edition Pacific National University, released to mark the 50th PNU anniversary, awarded a gold medal in nomination "Albums, Anniversary Editions".
-“Polylogue in contemporary architectural and artistic images (by examples of Korea, China, Japan)” and “Dispersal of borehole charges”, books issued by PNU Publishing House, received Diploma of the Fair-Exhibition in nomination «Monographs».
-Seven editions issued by PNU Publishing House were awarded at the Second Far Eastern Regional Contest “University Book 2009”.
-“Bulletin of PNU” awarded diploma for participation in the contest “The Best Scientific Publication” in nomination “Serial Edition”.
-PNU Publishing House is a member of the Publishing-Polygraphic Association of Universities of Russia since 2006.

 International cooperation

 PNU maintains international relationship with more than 120 foreign partners from 21 countries (at 68 universities).
 The most contracts were signed with countries of Russia's Far East Near Abroad - countries of the Asia-Pacific region, and especially the bordering countries - the People's Republic of China, Japan, Republic of Korea, Korean Democratic People's Republic.
-In these countries PNU maintains relationships with 71 partners: universities, research centres, production companies, administrative bodies.

 According to long-term programs of international cooperation the University carries out activities in academic and students’ exchange, joint research, innovation and technological, educational, cultural and business projects.
 PNU also trains international students and international Ph.D. students and send Russian students for training abroad.
-During last years PNU issues Diplomas of Partner-countries under the program of educational cooperation.

-PNU is one of the organizers and active participants of the International Forum of University Presidents of Far East and Siberia, Russia and north-eastern provinces of China.
-The 8th Forum took place in October 2009 in Dalian (China), where 45 Russian and 35 Chinese institutions of higher education were presented.

 PNU has realized and is realizing the following international research and educational projects.